kristyntaniguchi/CSI-234F24_GA2_Security/README.md

 INSERT INTO GA1.EmployeeData (EmployeeID, FirstName, LastName, Salary, Department) VALUES (5, 'Eva', 'Brown', 70000.00, 'Marketing');

+-- Check to see the new user is added
+SELECT * FROM GA1.EmployeeData;

 -- REVERT: This command switches back to our original user context REVERT;
 GO